NiyeT/Lexical-Analysis-Training-Set/README.md

 factorial:
 pairs every value in an array with every other value in the array once, returns the result of matrixComp upon creating every pair.

+trainingSet = ['noun','verb','verb','adjective','noun']

+//pair each word with it's right-most neighbor pairs = venn.groupTwo(TrainingSet)

+// pair each pair created by groupTwo with every other pair once; for every time this
+// done return true if the pairs are identical, otherwise return false venn.factorialpvenn.factorial(pairs)